-On a regular basis I receive emails and phone calls from people raving about the customer service they received from a restaurant, a store, a vendor, etc. While some of the stories these people share with me are “over the top” or WOW customer service stories, most of them are just good solid examples of […]
+On a regular basis, I receive emails and phone calls from people raving about the amazing customer service they received from a restaurant, a store, a vendor, etc. While some of the stories these people share with me are “over the top” or WOW customer service stories, most of them are just good solid examples […]

-Amazing customer service shouldn’t be a surprise.
 It should be the norm!
 With all of the information, data, statistics and more that are available, what company wouldn’t want to deliver excellent customer service?
-And with all that is available to help train people (articles, books, training programs and much more), why aren’t all employees properly trained.
+And with all that is available to help train people (articles, books, training programs and much more), why aren’t all employees properly trained?
 To me, customer service is the price of admission.
 It’s the table stakes to enter the game.
 It should be the norm, not the exception.
 What should amaze people is when they don’t get great service.

 So, why are these people making such a big deal about customer service?

 Most customer service isn’t over the top, but it’s not terrible either.
 Most companies don’t provide bad customer service.
 Unfortunately, most companies aren’t much better than satisfactory or average.
 That’s what makes anything better than average stand out.
 Satisfactory or average isn’t good enough anymore.
 People want and expect more.
 So why not give them more – just a little more?
 Just be consistently above average, even just a little.
 That’s all it takes to surprise the customer.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 (Copyright ©MMXII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.